vierge-noire/cakephp-fixture-factories/README.md

 # CakePHP Fixture Factories

 This package provides an alternative approach of managing test fixtures in a [CakePHP](https://book.cakephp.org/4/en/development/testing.html) application.
-The main idea is to provide fixture factories in replacement to the fixtures you can find out of the box in cakephp.
+The main idea is to provide fixture factories in replacement to the fixtures you can find out of the box in CakePHP.
-Using factories for managing fixtures has many advantages in terms of maintenance, test performance and readability inside your tests.

 The Fixture Factories
 * increase the speed of your tests,